anapandza/TicTacToe/README.md

 # TicTacToe
-Tic tac toe game in c#
+Implementation of Tic tac toe game in C#.